artefactual/atom-docs/user-manual/glossary/glossary.rst

     :term:`digital objects <digital object>` and allows the user to scroll through the thumbnails using a mouse or keyboard scroll arrows.
 It is similar to the `cover flow <http://en.wikipedia.org/wiki/Cover_flow>`_
-    used in "the Macintosh Finder and other Apple Inc. products for visually flipping through snapshots of documents, website bookmarks, album artwork, or photographs.
-In AtoM a carousel viewer appears at the top of :term:`archival descriptions <archival description>` whenever there are associated lower-level descriptions that have digital objects attached.
+    used in "the Macintosh Finder" and other Apple Inc. products for visually flipping through snapshots of documents, website bookmarks, album artwork, or photographs.
+In AtoM, a carousel viewer appears at the top of :term:`archival descriptions <archival description>` whenever there are associated lower-level descriptions that have digital objects attached.
 See: :ref:`recurring-carousel`; see also:
-    :ref:`upload-digital-objects`.
+    :ref:`upload-digital-object`.

   Child record
     Child record refers to a description of the :term:`archival unit` that